Course requirements for pharmacy school admissions

 - May be satisfied with online courses if taken for credit at a regionally-accredited university, college, or community college

-International coursework can fulfill the prerequisites.
-If you took international courses that do not appear on a US transcript, a course-by-course transcript evaluation by one of the evaluators listed on the PharmCAS website must be submitted as part of your PharmCAS application.
+International coursework may be used to fulfill the prerequisites.
+If you took international courses that do not appear on a US transcript, a WES course-by-course transcript evaluation must be submitted as part of your PharmCAS application.

 - Find out more: international applicants & coursework